Accelerated, Scalable and Reproducible AI-driven Gravitational Wave Detection: Results

-\texttt{DLHub} packages the ensemble of models and the inference function as a \emph{servable}, i.e., builds a container that includes the models and their dependencies and registers the inference function with the \texttt{funcX} registry.
+\texttt{DLHub} packages the AI ensemble and the inference function as a \textit{servable}, that is, it builds a container that includes the models and their dependencies and registers the inference function with the \texttt{funcX} registry.
 An inference run corresponds to a \texttt{funcX} function invocation, which triggers the dispatch of the task to the \texttt{HAL} \texttt{funcX} endpoint.
-On every such run (i.e., per collection of data, not per sample) the \texttt{funcX} agent deployed to \texttt{HAL} allocates the task to multiple nodes and managers (one manager per node), each of which then forwards the task to a single worker, which finally distributes the task across the GPUs in a MISD fashion (i.e., one model per GPU, with all models operating on the same data).
+On every such run (that is, per collection of data, not per sample) the \texttt{funcX} agent deployed to \texttt{HAL} allocates the task to multiple nodes and managers (one manager per node), each of which then forwards the task to a single worker, which finally distributes the task across the GPUs in a multiple instruction, single data fashion (that is, one model per GPU, with all models operating on the same data).
 The models then perform their individual forward passes and the workers aggregate their results.
 Note that distinct managers, and therefore workers on distinct nodes, operate on non-overlapping chunks of data.
-Figure~\ref{fig:dlhub_exec} shows that scaling the inference analysis through the \texttt{DLHub} architecture is equivalent to directly running the analysis on the \texttt{HAL} cluster through distributed inference.
+Fig.~\ref{fig:dlhub_exec} shows that scaling the inference analysis through the \texttt{DLHub} architecture is equivalent to directly running the analysis on the \texttt{HAL} cluster through distributed inference.
 In both instances, we succeeded at using the entire \texttt{HAL} cluster optimally.

 Using this computational infrastructure, we reproduced the results presented in the previous section.
 Not only that, we also found that the computational performance of the \texttt{DLHub} architecture provides the same throughput as running the AI ensemble directly in \texttt{HAL}.